oxfamamerica/django-media-explorer/README.md

 After you add media fields to your model you can add data via the admin page ([See screenshot](https://s3.amazonaws.com/media.oxfamamerica.org/images/github/add_blog.png) - the red-circled button is the DME plugin button.
 It will allow you to insert media elements into your WYSIWYG)

+After you add media you can access them by going to http://YOUR-WEBSITE-DOMAIN/media_explorer/ ([See screenshot](http://media.oxfamamerica.org.s3.amazonaws.com/images/github/dme-images.jpg)).

-You can also add data programatically like this.
+You can add data programatically like this.

 ```